ministryofjustice/hmpps-education-and-work-plan-api/docs/ciag-kpis/README.md

 This folder contains 2 sequence diagrams that cover KPI 1, one for PEF April 2025 to October 2025, and one for PES October 2025 onwards.

-**Please note** - In the sequence diagrams the blue boxes do not mean anything.
-They are there simply to differentiate different parts or processes of the system.
+**Please note** - In the sequence diagrams coloured boxes are used to group together and designate higher level processes.
 Without the boxes it is hard to see where one process ends and another starts.
+* Blue boxes represent PLP based processing
+* Green boxes represent the HMPPS Integration API
+* Red boxes represent Curious based processes

 ## CIAG KPI 2
 TODO ....